Magnetic field-induced giant enhancement of electron-phonon energy transfer in strongly disordered conductors

-In the present Letter we demonstrate an existence of quite general mechanism for the enhancement of both cooling power $J(T)$ and ultrasound attenuation rate $\tau_{ph}^{-1}$ (for longitudinal phonons) at low temperatures.
-This mechanism is similar to the Mandelstam-Leontovich (ML) relaxation~\cite{MLref} and is effective if lattice motion is able to induce significant oscillations of {\it local} densities of certain globally conserved physical quantities.
+In the present Letter we demonstrate existence of a general mechanism which is capable of enhancing by a factor $10^{2}-10^{3}$ of both the cooling power $J(T)$ and ultrasound attenuation $\tau^{-1}_{ph}$ (for longitudinal phonons) at low temperatures.
+This mechanism is effective if lattice motion is able to induce significant oscillations of {\it local} densities of certain globally conserved physical quantities.
 The deviations of these local densities from their equilibrium values are enhanced by slow diffusive character of electron motion (characterized by both small frequency and small momentum) aimed to restore equilibrium.
 This leads to a significant retardation in the response and thus to the entropy production and dissipation.
+The proposed mechanism is reminiscent of the Mandelstam-Leontovich (ML) mechanism of phonon attenuation in liquids \cite{MLref}.
 In contrast to PIC which suppresses the relaxation rate $\tau_{ph}^{-1}$ at strong disorder and small carrier concentration, the ML mechanism is efficient at these conditions.
-In particular, we found a broad range of frequencies/temperatures where $\tau_{ph}^{-1}$ is $\omega$-independent, whereas $J(T) \propto T^4$.
+The particular realizations of such a mechanism were studied previously in the literature.
+Specifically, relatively weak Coulomb interaction between electrons in semiconductors, when the local electroneutrality condition is not strictly obeyed and the density fluctuations are not completely suppressed, was a cause of enhancement of cooling rate discussed in Ref.\cite{Reizer_screening}.
+The asymmetric inter-valley modes were shown \cite{Prunnila} to lead to a significant enhancement of cooling rate in multiple-valley semiconductors such as ${\rm Si}$.
+Below we reproduce some of these results from our general approach.

-We will discuss below two specific realizations of such a mechanism: 1) the presence of several types of quasiparticles with different spectra which can be described by the {\it quasi-spin} components, and 2) relatively weak Coulomb interaction between electrons, when the local electroneutrality condition is not strictly obeyed.
-In the first case phonons create non-equilibrium distribution of quasi-spin density, while in the second case it is the charge density.
-We will show that the physics behind calculations in Ref.\cite{Reizer_screening} is precisely the charge density relaxation at incomplete screening rather than the peculiarity of the momentum-averaged e-ph vertex.
+However, a really new effect we are predicting is the giant enhancement of the cooling rate and ultra-sound attenuation in the presence of external magnetic field or in ferromagnetic materials where the role of external magnetic field is played by the intrinsic exchange field.
+In this case it is the spin-density mode which can be excited by absorption of a phonon or terminated by creation of a phonon, that is responsible for the enhanced ultrasound attenuation or the enhanced cooling rate.